Skip to main content

 • 🔰 Information: Replacing the root does not update or modify files in the user’s home directory, such as the desktop configuration.

-• ⚠️ Important: Users can run the command to update the files in their home directory to the default versions, then log out and back in.
-However, this will replace them, so keep that in mind.
+• ⚠️ Important: Users can run the following command to update the files in their home directory to the updated default versions, then log out and log back in.
+However, this will replace their own files, so keep that in mind.

 • rm -r ~/.config/crystal-dock && cp -R /etc/skel/.config/* ~/.config/ && cp -R /etc/skel/.crystal-dock-2 ~/ && ln -sv ~/.crystal-dock-2 ~/.config/crystal-dock